API reference#

 River flow methods#

-Integrate time series of depth averaged velocities [m2 s-1] into cross-section integrated flow [m3 s-1] estimating one or several quantiles over the time dimension.
+Integrate time series of depth averaged velocities [m2 s-1] into cross-section integrated flow [m3 s-1].

 Transect.get_q([v_corr, fill_method])